The Proposal Info tab contains primary customer and job details.

 - This is such a big deal that when you push the Convert to Sales Order button, you have to confirm your intentions by clicking Yes on a confirmation pop-up window.

 Modifiers are a powerful tool used to cover blanket modifications to your proposal.
-Based on the items added to the Designer, you can adjust the price to cover a number of scenarios.
+Based on the items added to the Designer, you can adjust the price to cover several scenarios.
 Modifiers are typically displayed at the bottom of the proposal after the subtotal.
 There are optional settings in Settings > Custom Templates > Options > Report Settings that apply the modifier directly to individual line item prices.

 Most modifiers consist of four elements:

-- Name – when printed on the proposal, the name of the modifier can be modified by typing a name in the name field
+- Name – when printed on the proposal, the name of the modifier can be modified by typing a different name in the name field

 - Labor/Parts – is the modifier calculated based on labor items or parts items?
 Place a check in the Labor box to have a modifier based on labor value.
 A check in the Parts box will calculate the modifier based on the sum of the parts.
 Modifiers without checkbox options are global and are calculated based on the total amount of all items in the designer.